-High expectations and hard work are key to our success as is evident by the students we have supported to work in the creative industries: three of our ex students are now professional directors, three are theatre technicians, one is an actor on a Netflix series, one a theatre designer, one a dancer, two work for the BBC, and three are drama teachers.
+Our Drama curriculum is crafted to enable students to become leaders of themselves and of others too.
+High expectations are key to our success.
+Many Harris students have gone on to utilise the skills they have learnt in Drama in their professional life.
+Some students have pursued successful careers in the creative industries; 3 of our ex students are now professional directors, 3 are theatre technicians, 1 is an actor on a Netflix series, 1 a theatre designer, 1 a dancer, 2 work for the BBC and 3 are drama teachers.

-We support students to pursue and value excellence.
-Since 2014 a hundred students have now taken a LAMDA exam at Harris, fifty-three of whom have achieved a Distinction, peaking in 2019 with six Year 10 students achieving Grade 8 in Acting, five with Distinction.
+Since 2014 100 Harris students have now taken a LAMDA exam on site and received coaching from our staff, specialising in Acting or Musical Theatre, 53 of whom have achieved a Distinction, peaking in 2019 with 6 Year 10 students achieving Grade 8 in Acting, 5 with Distinction (the highest accreditation possible).

 Study in Drama encourages students to:

-- consider and explore the impact of social, historical and cultural influences on drama texts and activities
+- consider and explore the impact of social, historical and cultural influences on Drama texts

-- develop a basis for their future role as active citizens in employment and society, as well as for the possible further study of Drama
+- develop a basis for their future role as active citizens in employment and society in general, as well as for the possible further study of Drama

-- actively engage in the process of dramatic study in order to become effective and independent learners capable of critical and reflective thinking.
+- actively engage in the process of dramatic study in order to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds

-Our Core Values permeate all work in the department.
-These values form the basis of development, progress and success for every pupil.
-Harris Church of England Academy Drama Department’s Core Values:
+Our Drama Core Values permeate all work in the department.
+These are the basis of development, progress and success for every pupil.

 Opportunities for cultural development are second to none at Harris Church of England Academy.
 They include: